Local Travel Experts

 Barcelona is a fantastic place to visit, but the huge disadvantage is the theft.
 You should take care of your belongings better than ever before because you never know what could happen.
 The city has many pickpocketers, and they’re on the lookout for tourists who are not paying attention to their belongings.

-• Try And Not Carry A Lot Of Cash With You
+• Try Not to Carry A Lot Of Cash With You

 There should be no need to carry a lot of cash with you.
 Barcelona is the capital of Catalonia and is one of the richest regions in the world.
 The city is different from a city in other parts of Spain because it has an advanced infrastructure and abundant resources.
 You should be good to find all kinds of places that provide accepted credit cards and cashless options.